The Watermark Team

 A member of ASHA since 1992, David is currently on the Executive Board of that organization which serves as an industry think-tank, plotting the future direction of seniors' housing.

 I am very proud to be part of such a wonderful team.
-I have always lived by a simple principal that if you surround yourself with talented people and treat them well, great things will happen.
+I have always lived by a simple principle that if you surround yourself with talented people and treat them well, great things will happen.
 Over years, great things have happened at Watermark Retirement Communities and continue to happen every day.

 My career began with Fountains Retirement Communities in 1988 when I served as an operational trouble-shooter.
 Traveling to communities across the United States, typically living at the community and working with the Executive Director to implement our policies, procedures and systems, I could not have asked for a better primer in healthy aging.
 I met a resident who worked with Harry S. Truman and still spoke of him with fond enthusiasm, and another who, never having learned to swim, picked a date to swim with Bottle-nosed dolphins in Boscay Bay for her 98th birthday celebration.
 Another resident went sky diving as a remedy for a seriously debilitating muscular disease.
 Talk about expressing your Self!